Linen napkins, with a delicate cloverleaf design and elegant picot stitch. Featuring the soft drape and natural sheen of pure flax yarn.

 Linen comes from the flax plant, which grows in the cooler climates of Western and Northern Europe.
 For centuries it has been the favoured yarn for table linens because of its longevity, crisp texture, beautiful drape and natural sheen.

 Linen also has the added benefit of ageing gracefully – softening over time, while maintaining its strength.

 These elegant napkins will certainly make a statement at your table, and complement our Cloverleaf Tablecloth.

-The Clover Leaf Napkins are designed, woven at made at the Mungo Mill in Plettenberg Bay, South Africa.
+The Cloverleaf Napkins are designed, woven and made at the Mungo Mill in Plettenberg Bay, South Africa.
 In keeping with our commitment to transparency and traceability, our mill is open to the public.
 Join us for a free guided tour on weekends.